Melindrea/static-sites/content/smaty.se/pages/contact.md

 shortTitle: Contact
 pageTitle: Contact me
 title: My contact information
-excerpt: "Contact information for Marie Hogebrandt, author of the Småty series.
+excerpt: "Contact information for Antonius Marie Hogebrandt, author of the Småty series.
 It includes links to my personal page, my Public PGP key and places to find me."
-pageImage:
-    url: contact.jpg
-    alt: Black kitten
+layout: markdown
 ---

 Whether you're looking to compliment me and offer me representation and/or a